robertbruno/nginx-docker/README.md

 # Nginx docker

-Este proyecto mantiene una imagen docker de  nginx para cubrir las necesitades dadas para el proyecto tripea, tales como  balanceador de carga o proxy pass distribuido para:
+This project maintains an nginx docker image to cover basic needs, such as a load balancer or distributed proxy pass for:

-* Exponer servicios y aplicaciones en función de sus nombres de dominio.
+* Expose services and applications based on their domain names.
-* Manejar múltiples dominios (si es necesario).
-Similar a "hosts virtuales".
+* Manage multiple domains (if necessary).
+Similar to "virtual hosts".
-* Habilitar HTTPS y generar certificados automáticamente (incluidas las renovaciones) con Let's Encrypt.
+* Enable HTTPS and automatically generate certificates (including renewals) with Let's Encrypt.
-* Agregar HTTP Basic Auth para cualquier servicio que necesite proteger y que no tenga su propia seguridad, etc.
+* Add HTTP Basic Auth for any services you need to protect that don't have their own security, etc.

 ## Build